Native American mascot laws and regulations: Oregon

 The Marcola school board has tentatively select "Mustangs" as the new mascot.
 The agreement with Banks High School includes replacement of the old logo featuring a Native American in profile with one using inverse Bs in the shape of an arrowhead, which was designed with assistance from Nike marketing and graphics employees.
 The Department of Education Government and Legal Affairs Manager recommended acceptance of the agreement at an initial hearing on February 23, 2017.
 It is estimated that removal of the old Braves logo from the building and uniforms will cost $95,000 over the next five years.

 The Oregon State Board of Education approved the Philomath School District's five-year agreement with the Confederated Tribes of Siletz Indians for the continued use of the high school's Warriors and the middle school's Braves.
 Also approved was an agreement with the Amity High School Warriors.
 The Siletz were one of the tribes that opposed the original 2012 ban, and wants the Siletz Valley Charter School in the town adjacent to the Siletz Reservation to remain the Warriors.
 Rogue River High School has eliminated their image of a Native American, using instead a spear.
 In exchange for retaining their Chieftains mascot, Rogue River will add a curriculum on true Native American history, and specifically, the Siletz tribal history.

 Roseburg High School would remain the Indians with the agreement of the Cow Creek Band of Umpqua Tribe of Indians.

 The Reedsport Community Charter School Braves sought tribal approval.
 However, three local tribes; the Coos, Lower Umpqua and Siuslaw, the Coquille, and the Siletz do not agree that the "Reedsport Braves" is honorable way to represent their tribes.
 In an effort to retain part of their tradition, some in the community are thinking of changing to "Brave" and eliminating all Native American imagery.
 At a meeting of the residents and the school's Native American Name and Image Committee, one of the committee members asked how many preferred no change, with an overwhelming majority of those present agreeing.
 However, it was stated that was not an option.

 Schools with the Warrior team name may keep it by removing any Native American imagery: Lebanon High School and Oakridge High School.
 At Lebanon, only Native images deemed to be artwork not associated with the team will remain.
 However, the state has issued a notice of non-compliance to North Douglas High School, although the school superintendent has stated that all Native American references have been removed.

+Pennsylvania

+A lawsuit was settled allowing a student club opposing the use of the "Raider" mascot and logo to have equal status with other clubs in the Twin Valley School District, Berks County, Pennsylvania.
+Christopher Rabb, a state representative in Philadelphia, issued a memo stating his intention to draft legislation banning all such mascots in the state.